hhaye/UDA-Final-Project---2/README.md

 - CNN news dataset
 - Jupyter notebook

 The dataset contains about 380000 news articles from CNN news media from 2011 to 2022.
-It is a publicly available dataset on Kaggle [https://www.kaggle.com/datasets/hadasu92/cnn-articles-after-basic-cleaning/data].
+Dataset uploaded on github is a subset of the full dataset.
+It is a publicly available dataset on Kaggle so please refer to the link for complete dataset. [https://www.kaggle.com/datasets/hadasu92/cnn-articles-after-basic-cleaning/data].

 ## Dependencies